My Journey

 Hi there,

-I'm Kevin Saucier, owner of Titanic Items / TitanicItems.com, one of the largest private collections of authentic Titanic artifacts around and well-known globally in the hobby.
+I'm Kevin Saucier, owner of Titanic Items / TitanicItems.com, one of the largest private collections of authentic Titanic artifacts around.
 My interest in her started as a child with a book report and the 1975 publication, "The Greatest Disasters of the 20th Century."
-Who could have guessed growing up in a broken home and having a Hell's Angel father, that I would be fortunate enough to be able to obtain such treasures and even own some of those original Titanic photos displayed in that book?
-How did this happen?
+Who could have guessed growing up in a broken home and having a Hell's Angel father, that I would be fortunate enough to be able to obtain such treasures?
 Here is the unlikely story...

-I grew up with a goal of becoming a doctor but was told kids like me can't go to college, so I escaped that life.
-I married my neighbor, joined the U.S. Air Force Fire/Rescue, obtained the rank of sergeant and earned some nice medals.
-After my enlistment, I returned to Los Angeles and got a job as firefighter/medic.
+I grew up with a goal of becoming a doctor but was told kids like me don’t go to college, so I escaped that life.
+I married my neighbor, joined the U.S. Air Force Fire/Rescue, obtained the rank of sergeant and earned some medals.
+After my enlistment, I returned to Los Angeles to work as a firefighter/paramedic.
 Soon, I was highly decorated with the Medal of Valor and Courage.
-This caught the attention of a hot high fashion company.
+This caught the attention of a popular high-fashion company.

 I was recruited by Guess?
-Jeans as their Corp.
-Safety Manager in the height of their popularity, feeling out of place surrounded by super models, celebrities and wealth.
-Having a young family I was ambitious, working hard/smart to get ahead.
-Within four years I was a Corp.
-Executive of what was then a Fortune 300 company; got put on some TV shows and featured in a few magazines for my work.
+Jeans as a Global Corp.
+Manager in the height of their popularity.
+Initially I felt very out of place surrounded by super models, celebrities and wealth.
+Having a young family I was ambitious and within a few years was promoted to Corp.
+Executive at the Fortune 300 company.
+Soon I was interviewed on some TV shows and featured in a few magazines for my work.
 All this by the age of 32.
-College was next, where I graduated Valedictorian with a degree in business, minor in stats.
+College was next, using the GI Bill I graduated Valedictorian with a degree in business, minor in statistics.

 During all this time I was collecting sports cards, working with card grading experts and writing articles for hobby magazines.
 This gave me an idea to make relic cards as a side hustle.
-Now armed with a degree, some business insight and a passion for cards, I cashed-in some stock and purchased rare fabric from the Titanic at auction.
-A few months later, I bought exceedingly rare Titanic wreck wood.
-A new passion was born; Titanic Artifact Collecting!...oh, but how to fund such a costly endeavor?
+Now armed with a degree, some business insight and a passion for cards, I cashed-in some stock options and purchased rare fabric from the Titanic and exceedingly rare Titanic wreck wood.
+A new passion was born; Titanic Artifact Collecting!...But how to fund such a costly endeavor?

 I noticed there was no real opportunity for the average enthusiast to own a piece of Titanic at a reasonable price.
 The handful of serious collectors were not willing to "piece-out" their treasured relics.
-It was just too rare plus the mere thought seemed absurd.
-Since the auctions lots I had won were large enough, figured I'd keep one and cut one, a logical win/win.
+It was just too rare, plus the mere thought seemed absurd.
+Since I now owned enough, I had the ability to cut some up for resale while keeping most in-tact; a logical win/win.

-For the first time affordable Titanic pieces were now regularly available to the average collector.
-Over years I reinvested the steady sales of these small relics you see here into the purchase of other Titanic artifacts.
-Millions have benefited as the collection has been exhibited for free at National Museums and shown on a documentary.
+For the first time ever affordable Titanic pieces were now regularly available to the average collector.
+Over years I reinvested the steady sales of these small relics into the purchase of other Titanic artifacts.
+Millions have benefited as the collection has been exhibited at National Museums and shown on a documentary.

 My collection was prominently featured at the Ronald Reagan Presidential Library Titanic Exhibit.
-At the opening gala, Dr. Robert Ballard (discovered Titanic) and James Cameron, Director of the movie "Titanic" both asked if they could join me.
-Here is my “how awesome is this?” look.
+At the opening gala, Dr. Robert Ballard (discovered Titanic) and Movie Director James Cameron, both asked if they could join me.
+Here is my “this is awesome look.”

 Thank you,